Restoration Phase (Well After Cancer Treatment)

 The Artificial Urinary Sphincter (AUS)?

-An artificial urinary sphincter or AUS works in similar fashion to your natural urinary sphincter, letting urine through the urethra, but only when you choose.
+An artificial urinary sphincter or AUS works in a similar fashion to your natural urinary sphincter, letting urine through the urethra, but only when you choose.
 A small balloon is wrapped around the urethra and inflated to keep it closed and leak free.
 As the bladder fills, you activate a button hidden in the scrotum, relaxing the artificial urinary sphincter and allowing urine to pass.
 This device is implanted in a minimally invasive, outpatient procedure.
 Learn more about an Artificial Urinary Sphincter (AUS).